New & Used Hyundai Accent: In Depth

 GET A FREE PRICE QUOTE

-The Hyundai Accent is a subcompact four-door sedan or five-door hatchback that's slightly larger than most of its competitors.
-That makes the Accent a great deal for shoppers looking for big space for small money.
-The Accent's long list of available features and great handling make it a strong competitor for cars like the Honda Fit, Chevy Sonic and Kia Rio.See our 2013 Hyundai Accent review for pricing with options, gas mileage ratings, and specifications
+The Hyundai Accent comes as either a subcompact four-door sedan or a five-door hatchback that’s slightly larger than other competitors in its class.
+The low price tag on the Accent makes it a great buy for those who have a tight budget but also require enough cargo room.
+The Accent also sports a long list of optional features.
+Due to its surprising functionality and great handling, the Accent is a legitimate contender against the Kia Rio, Honda Fit, and the Chevrolet Sonic.See our 2013 Hyundai Accent review for pricing with options, gas mileage ratings, and specifications

 Redesigned in the 2012 model year, the latest Accent has made huge strides in styling, performance, quality and fit and finish, though it's had to retract some of its early fuel-economy claims.
 It's also grown more expensive quickly, with the base model in the 2012 model year deleted in favor of a more highly contented version for the 2013 model year.That first 2001 Hyundai Accent was a new nameplate that won little praise in the automotive press, while the Hyundai brand was working hard to escape its value-priced image.
 Over the past decade, Hyundai has emerged to become a formidable competitor, with products that go head-to-head with the best Asian and U.S. products in most segments.
 While its price remains competitive, the Accent now offers quality and value to buyers seeking fuel-efficient transportation that's solid but low on frills.
 It offers features that include an available automatic transmission, air conditioning, and in newer models, advanced audio packages and sporty appearance upgrades.